 Whom to blame in Pakistan?
 Failed governance or Army ?

-What followed Zainab’s murder was an uproar in social media, jibes on the societal attitude to rape and sexual abuse but the big question is what is Pakistani government and Pakistan Army doing about it?
+What followed Zainab’s murder was an uproar in social media, jibes on the societal attitude to rape and sexual abuse but the big question is, what is the Pakistani government and Pakistan Army doing about it?
 Are they back to slumber?
-Child pornography, Is this the real face of Pakistan?

 The fate of these inquiries is unknown.
 In all likelihood, these also will be brushed under the carpet since many things are at stake.
 As per ‘Dawn’ it is revealed that the higher-ups (Pakistan Army & government) most definitely want to downplay this issue fearing public outcry.

 Pakistan’s children are being abused but no permanent safeguards exist to protect them.
 Who is the Pakistan Army safeguarding then if not the children of Pakistan?
 Or is it right to say that they are the reason why such hideous incidents are on a rise?
 Is deep state-imposed Islamism, instability, and poverty not the root cause of such evils like child pornography and child rapes?
 The rise in the civil-military divide, puppet government, global outcasting as a terrorist nation, fragile borders, and the list goes on.